-A workspace is a 20,000 x 20,000 pixel grid that stores your draggable content.
+A workspace is a theoretical endless grid that stores your draggable content.
 Think of it like a large desk.

 Create a separate workspace for work, personal, a new business, or a big project...or put it all on one workspace if you prefer.